AbhinavSamala/Restaurant-Website/README.md

 # Restaurant-Website
-Built an customizable Website of a Restaurant.
+Built an demo Website of a Restaurant.

 Tech Stack: HTML, CSS, JS